TBMAza/Vecodin/README.md

 ## Author

-Crafted with painkillers and pointer arithmetic by Alfahad Asaduz.
+Crafted with painkillers and pointer arithmetic by A. Asaduz.

 ---